Support vector comparison machines: Support vector comparison machines

 One may also wonder: are $\hat \mu,\mathbf{\hat w}$ optimal for the max margin comparison LP?
 In general, the answer is no, and we give one counterexample in the middle panel of Figure~\ref{fig:hard-margin}.
 This is because the LP defines the margin in terms of ranking function values $r(\mathbf x)=\mathbf w^\intercal \mathbf x$, but the QP defines the margin in terms of the size of the normal vector $||\mathbf u||$, which depends on the scale of the inputs $\mathbf x,\mathbf x'$.
 However, when the input variables are scaled in a pre-processing step, we have observed that the solutions to the LP and QP are equivalent (right panel of Figure~\ref{fig:hard-margin}).

-Lemma~\ref{lemma:feasible} establishes the fact that one can learn a ranking function $r$ and a corresponding comparison function $c_1$ (\ref{eq:compare_general}) by solving either the LP (\ref{eq:max-margin-lp}) or the QP (\ref{eq:max-margin-qp}).
-To make corresponding learning problems for non-separable data, one can add slack variables to either the QP or the LP.
-In the next section, we pursue only the QP, since it leads to a dual problem with a sparse solution that can be solved by any standard SVM solver such as libsvm \citep{libsvm}.
+Lemma~\ref{lemma:feasible} establishes the fact that one can learn a ranking function $r$ and a corresponding comparison function $c_1$, defined in (\ref{eq:compare_general}), by solving either the LP (\ref{eq:max-margin-lp}) or the QP (\ref{eq:max-margin-qp}).
+To make corresponding learning problems for non linearly-separable data as defined by the linear separability test in this section, one can add slack variables to either the QP or the LP.
+In the next subsection, we pursue only the QP, since it leads to a dual problem with a sparse solution that can be solved by any standard SVM solver such as libsvm \citep{libsvm}.